compromise-evident/WhatNext/README.md

 **Preserve your favorite GitHub repo on fishing line.**

 (Supports a few MB, file has footer and header on the strand so data retrieval is direction-independent.
 RICIN and its variants will be used for this, and some sort of micro-hammer to damage the line.
 Nylon is good because it's cheap, ubiquitous, and should last forever if protected from rays & stuff.
 Measuring tape seems cool for this too.
-Fishing line can then be heat-insulated in concrete so post-Apophis alien nerds can retrieve it when you're ash.)
+Fishing line can then be heat-insulated in concrete so post-Apophis alien nerds can retrieve it when you're ash.
+Purpose: un-takedown-able lasting storage so the CIA will give you attention.)

 # ALICE